Report Birth Abroad

 Both parents were U.S. citizens PRIOR to the child’s birth.

-If only one parent is an U.S. citizen, that parent must have lived in the United States for 5 years 2 of which were after the age of 14 BEFORE the child was born (10 years with 5 years after the age of 14, if the child was born before 1986).
+- If only one parent is an U.S. citizen, that parent must have lived in the United States for 5 years 2 of which were after the age of 14 BEFORE the child was born.

 All documents submitted must be original documents with the English translation by a certified translator.
-Please provide two photocopies of each document, including U.S. passports.
-Note that there is a $1.00 per page fee for any copies made at the Embassy.
+Please provide one photocopy of each document and two photocopies of U.S. passports.

 What You Need to Bring